opalj/opal/src/site/tutorial/FixedPointAnalyses.md

 The [`PropertyStore`](/library/api/SNAPSHOT/org/opalj/fpcf/PropertyStore.html) provides several methods to inspect the results.
 Here we use `finalEntities` to get all entities that have the given final property, then we count those.

-Finally, the `doAnalyze` method requires us to return a [`BasicReport`](/library/api/SNAPSHOT/org/opalj/br/analyses/BasicReport.html), which is a simple way to return some string that will ultimate be printed to the console:
+Finally, the `doAnalyze` method requires us to return a [`BasicReport`](/library/api/SNAPSHOT/org/opalj/br/analyses/BasicReport.html), which is a simple way to return some string that will ultimately be printed to the console:
 ```scala
 override def doAnalyze(project: Project[URL], parameters: Seq[String], isInterrupted: () => Boolean): BasicReport = {
     [...]